1. How and when do I apply for a grant for my organization?

 2. I will not be able to get our application to your office by the deadline date.
 Can we turn it in late?

 The Arts Council of Indianapolis does NOT accept late applications.
-All applications are due in our office by the deadline date.
-If you are mailing in your application, it must be in our office by the deadline date.
-We do not accept post-marked applications that arrive after the deadline.
-Additionally, the Arts Council does not accept incomplete applications, e-mailed or faxed applications, or those not completed using the published application forms.
+All applications are to be submitted online by the listed deadline.
+Additionally, the Arts Council does not accept written applications, incomplete applications, e-mailed or faxed applications, or those not completed using the online grant software.

 3. My organization is not a 501(c)(3).
 Can I still apply for a grant?